-Malawi is one of the poorest countries in the world, with two-thirds of the population surviving on less than USD $1 a day.
-The average life expectancy is just 54 years, and the country has been hard hit by the HIV/AIDS epidemic.
+Malawi is one of the poorest countries in the world, with over 84% of the population living in rural areas.
+The average life expectancy is just 55 years, and the country has been hard hit by the HIV/AIDS epidemic.

 We are now working in two of the poorest areas of Malawi, Chiwamba and Mulanje.
 Both of these areas are characterised by extremely high levels of poverty, combined with poor health services and a lack of awareness about HIV/AIDS and TB.
 Although the two projects use different approaches, they share the same goals: to raise awareness around TB and to get people into, and staying on, treatment.